yash98/COP290_Individual/A6/design.md

 1. Time of event is relative to another event exact time is unknown is some cases
 2. Unknown time event but order needs to be maintained

+### Current Queue Simulator Structure

+1. only fifoQueue is being currently used, thinking of appropriate events to model simulation completely